 There is another widespread entertainment in USA - female bar fights.
 Volunteer girls (often slightly drunk) are invited to a dancing arena, boxing gloves are put on their hands and "petty cares" develop.
 To the sound of audience loud cheering up and laughter each participant tries to kick her opponent's ass, often literally because the girls are not used to getting punched, so they instinctively turn they backs toward the attackers tempting them to punch to that "appetizing" place.
 If boxing girls were rivals in the life (and that might be a reason to box) the contest transforms to a tussle with lying down.
 Besides bar fights, sometimes women engage in boxing competition just for their own fun.

-And finally the wide spread form of female boxing - topless boxing.
+And finally an erotic show of topless boxing should be mentioned.
 With some exceptions female topless boxing don't have real competitive element and are pure shows.
-Nevertheless, some bouts in the club "Bad Apple" are quite real even though participants are not too much trained.
+Nevertheless, some bouts in the club "Bad Apple" (closed) are quite real even though participants are not too much trained.
 Nice girls having graceful figures and quite visible busts are boxing with enthusiasm and fervor.
 It's unclear how breast safety is provided though but perhaps ban on punches to breast is pointed out in advance (mutually beneficial for all participants) but the promoters just don't flaunt that.
 This is an example of appropriate combination of real female contest and erotic show.
 Demonstration of ardent boxing of topless girls is quite rousing and exciting.
 Topless boxing (along with regular boxing) is also developed in the famous female fighting club DWW where it's accomplished quite professionally as everything in that club.

 Reprinted by the author's permission